jmorton/booker/README.md

 A place that can be occupied for various intervals of time by different guests.

+Units are geocoded whenever their address is changed in order to support location based queries.

 ### Reservation

 A time-interval exclusive relationship between guests and units.
-The guest, unit, and duration are required.
-PostgreSQL prevents conflicts with `EXCLUDE` constraints.
+A valid guest, unit, and duration are required.

+### Audits

+The system keeps old versions of entities to assist system operators with insight about what people are doing and to help resolve potential disputes.

 ## There Be Dragons

+This app started with a bit of a flurry, so it's important to keep track of some potential issues, even if they are a bit ambiguous...

 ### Time Zones, Check-In, Check-Out

-Different units are possibly located in different timezones; check-in and check-out times may vary and time to service a unit are required.
-In order to keep things simple, we use a standard representation for times (ISO8601).
-Rails handles the conversion of these string representations to and from PostgreSQL timestamp with timezone values.
+When reserving a Unit it will be important to figure out and enforce the actual times of day that a unit is reserved for a Guest.
+This time probably won't be user specified, and it definitely needs to take into account the timezone of the unit.

+It might be wise to ignore any time value more granular than a day, provided by a user, relying instead on a property of each Unit to determine the start and end time.

-### Application Level Constraints
+### Reservation Constraints

-* Consider limiting cancellation.
-* Consider adopting a unit's timezone, check-in, and check-out time when creating a reservation.
+* Limit cancellation to a predefined time before the reservation begins.
+* Limit modification, especially after a reservation has finished.
-* Consider enforcing unit specific minimum and maximum stay intervals.
+* Enforce minimum and maximum duration of a reservation. (e.g. 30-90 days)

-### Unit and Guest Management

-This app seems to imply that it also manages `Guest` and `Unit` information.
-If this were implemented as a micro-service, we probably wouldn't handle this data in the DB.
-Consequently, the foreign key constraints we have to ensure each reservation has a valid guest and unit wouldn't exist.
-Instead, this would be handled with `before_save` logic run in the `Reservation` model.

-## Permissions
+### Permissions

 This app does not enforce any permission about who can create, modify, or delete reservations.

-If this API were exposed to 3rd parties, it would be best to follow REST API authentication and authorization patterns.
+Given that this is an API, we'll probably adopt a gem that supports JWT.

-## Auditing
+### Auditing

-In order to keep track of change history, it is probably best to use a separate table to track discrete events.
-This keeps the complexity of the reservations table to a minimum while satisfying potential business needs to analyze patterns in change history or provide customers with transparency if there is confusion about the current state of reservations.
+This app preserves historical information in the `audits` table.
+I need to make sure that this can be a) extracted or b) queried by the appropriate users.

-## Test Data
+### Test Data

-Once logic is defined to prevent reservations from being created in the past, time values for seed and test data will need to be checked.
+Test data is generated using Factory Bot.
+Fixtures can become quite unwieldy, so producing what is needed on-the-fly seems smart.

+## License

+(c) Jonathan Morton 2018 – MIT License